jamiebrn/planeturem/docs/networking.md

 We can now successfully transfer any `IPacketData` derived type over the network to other Steam users.
 This allows us to send any data defined inside of these structs, which allows us to implement the entirety of multiplayer essentially (with a lot of work in data coordination).

 #### PacketType enum and PacketData structs
 You may have noticed that every `IPacketData` type requires a corresponding `PacketType` in order to deserialise a received packet into the correct type.
-While this is feels slightly messy and duplicative, a method of storing data type is required when sending arbitrary bytes over the network.
+While this feels slightly messy and duplicative, a method of storing data type is required when sending arbitrary bytes over the network.
 Unfortunately C++ does not have type reflection, so this needs to be done manually.